Baby furniture: Safety and Health Standards for Selection

-Safety Procedures for Changing Tables
+Safety procedures for changing tables

 Many authorities state that the best way to prevent a child from falling from a changing table is to modify the table.
 This includes guardrails that are at least two inches on all sides, concave changing surfaces, and safety straps.
 Authorities also recommend keeping all necessary supplies within arms reach and to inspect the changing table before placing the child on the table.
 It is also important for parents to utilize safe procedures, such as proper lifting technique and using height-appropriate changing tables.

-Safety Procedures for Strollers
+Safety procedures for strollers

 Strollers (also known as push chairs or buggies) are a mean of transportation for infants up to around the age of 3 or 4.
 Variants of strollers include twin strollers as well as triple strollers.
 Strollers come typically with multiple functionalities including an umbrella like roof to prevent a large amount of sun to enter the stroller, the ability to detach the seat and become a car seat, the ability to fold for ease of transportation by car, and more as new designs and features are being created.